Trump criticizes rush to condemn Saudi Arabia over Khashoggi | WTOP

 Khashoggi went to the consulate on Oct.
 2 to get documents for his upcoming marriage to a Turkish woman while his fiancee waited outside.
 She and Turkish authorities say he never emerged and he has not been heard from since.

-Khashoggi, 59, had been living in the U.S. for a year in self-imposed exile and writing columns for the opinion section of The Washington Post.
+Khashoggi, 59, had been living in the U.S. for a year in self-imposed exile and writing columns for the opinion section of the Post.

 Trump said Treasury Secretary Steve Mnuchin’s trip to attend a Saudi investment conference is still on but could be canceled by Friday depending on what the investigation finds.